VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_consul_tagpresent_<tagname>`: "true" for every <tagname> tag of the target
 * `__meta_consul_tags`: the list of tags of the target joined by the `tag_separator`

+The list of discovered Consul targets is refreshed at the interval, which can be configured via `-promscrape.consulSDCheckInterval` command-line flag.

 ## digitalocean_sd_configs